typhoon2099/home-audio-ansible/README.md

 Ansible Playbooks and Inventory for configuring my home audio setup.

-The audio server is a Raspberry Pi running MPD and Snapserver, and clients are Raspberry Pis running Snapclient.
+Clients are Raspberry Pis running Snapclient.
 The server also acts as a client connected to the Living Room receiver.

-This repo is also my attempt to learn Ansible, so I'm sure at this point there are a few Ansible no-nos in ehre, but as I learn more they will be ironed out.
+This repo is also my attempt to learn Ansible, so I'm sure at this point there are a few Ansible no-nos in here, but as I learn more they will be ironed out.

 One issue I'm facing at the moment is that I can't pull a Git repo without installing a Python package, and that requires a Crypography package that needs